NextFaze/NFURLConnection/README.md

 Network Queue
 -------------

-The queue property of T2URLConnection is a NSOperationQueue, and can be accessed to modify the number of concurrent network operations sent by the connection (when sending asynchronous requests).
-Each T2URLRequest is a NSOperation, and dependencies can be set up between them in the normal way.
+The queue property of NFURLConnection is a NSOperationQueue, and can be accessed to modify the number of concurrent network operations sent by the connection (when sending asynchronous requests).
+Each NFURLRequest is a NSOperation, and dependencies can be set up between them in the normal way.

 License
 -------